Ken Coates

 Edited by Ken Coates

-More and more people are forced to worry about the decline of the Britiah economy.
+More and more people are forced to worry about the decline of the British economy.
 In this volume various pressure groups unite to spell out the alternatives to crisis and mass unemployment, based on PLANNING BY THE PEOPLE.

 Contributors to this urgently topical book include Michael Barratt Brown, Steven Bodington, Mike Cooley and Pete Thomas.